floschne/floschne.github.io/_pages/about.md

 ---

-Hi, I'm Flo!
+Hi, I'm Florian 👋🏼

 I'm a passionate computer scientist whose IT journey began back in 2005 when I first got in touch with archaic MS-DOS.
 16 years later, in the summer of 2021, I graduated as M.Sc. at the University of Hamburg.
-Since October 2021 I started working as a research assistant at the Language Technology (LT) group under the supervision of [Chris Biemann](https://www.inf.uni-hamburg.de/en/inst/ab/lt/people/chris-biemann.html).
+Since October 2021 I started working as a research assistant at the [Language Technology (LT)](https://www.inf.uni-hamburg.de/en/inst/ab/lt/home.html) group under the supervision of [Chris Biemann](https://www.inf.uni-hamburg.de/en/inst/ab/lt/people/chris-biemann.html).

 I started officially as a PhD Student in April 2024 and expect my graduation in summer 2025.